The Benefits of Shilajit

 Shilajit and Ayurveda: Traditional Uses

-Shilajit includes four of the six Ayurvedic tastes—pungent, bitter, salty, and astringent—and carries a pungent, heating energy virya.
+Shilajit includes four of the six Ayurvedic tastes—pungent, bitter, salty, and astringent—and carries a pungent, heating energy, or virya.
 While it is considered balancing for all doshas, its gentle heating nature can become aggravating for pitta if used in excess.7

 Shilajit has an affinity for the mutra vaha srota (urinary system), where it helps to clear the stagnation of kapha, tone vata, and stimulate the flow of apana vayu through the pelvic region.
 It also strengthens the kidneys, a vital part of the greater urinary system.